turbot/guardrails-docs/docs/getting-started/getting-started-aws/enable-policy-pack/index.md

 ## Prerequisites

 - Completion of the previous guides in this series.
-- Access to the Guardrails console with administrative privlidges.
+- Access to the Guardrails console with administrative privileges.
 - Access to AWS console with the ability to create and modify S3 buckets.

 ## Step 1: Check bucket versioning in AWS